whether-jacket/weather-app-2020-android/README.md

 # Weather App 2020 Android
-An app meant to show case Android's best practices as of 2020.
+An app show casing Android's best practices as of 2020.

 ## User features
 - Search cities you'd like to view temperatures of.